dmbarbour/glas/docs/GlasApps.md

 Query the system clock.

 * `sys.time.now() : TimeStamp` - Returns a TimeStamp for estimated time of commit.
 By default, this timestamp is a rational number of seconds since Jan 1, 1601 UTC, i.e. the Windows NT epoch but with arbitrary precision.
-Multiple queries within a transaction will return the same value.
 * `sys.time.after(TimeStamp)` - fails unless `sys.time.now() >= TimeStamp`.
 Use this if waiting on the clock, as it provides the runtime a clear hint for how long to wait.

+It is possible to wait on a clock and model sleeps, but not within a single transaction.
+Atomicity is semantic or logical instantaneity.
+Thus, 'yield' is always required.
+We can acquire time in one transaction, yield, and await that timestamp plus a sleep duration within another transaction.
+Timeouts can then be expressed as a non-deterministic choice between awaiting the clock and another operation.

-When we develop a distributed runtime, we'll need to extend this API to support multiple clocks.
-But this API seems sufficient to get started.
-We might understand the default system clock as best-effort and non-deterministic in context of network partitioning and drift.
+Later, when we develop distributed runtimes, we'll want to extend this API to support multiple clocks.
+Otherwise, semantics get weird due to observing clock drift on "the same" clock.
+Perhaps `"sys.clock.time.now() : [clock] TimeStamp"` plus clock creation and so on.
+With multiple clocks, we could reasonably argue that `sys.time` represents a non-deterministic choice of clocks, allowing best effort with drift.

-We can use 'sys.time.after' to wait on a clock.
-It is possible to express a sleep in terms of fetching time in one transaction then waiting on (time + sleep duration) after yield.

-*Note:* Favor profiling annotations, not timestamps, for performance metrics within a transaction.

 ## Arguments and Environment Variables